Emancipation Day: Anguilla

 Anguilla: In addition to commemorating emancipation, it is the first day of "August Week", the Anguillian Carnival celebrations.
-J'ouvert is celebrated 1 August, as Carnival commences.
+J'ouvert is celebrated the Monday after 1 August, as Carnival commences.

 The Bahamas

 In the Bahamas, while Emancipation was historically observed on 1 August, the public holiday is observed on the first Monday in August and is, therefore, also colloquially referred to by the public as "August Monday".
 The public holiday has been observed in the Bahamas from as early as 1973, a month and a half after the country's independence.

+Celebrations for Emancipation Day are traditionally centred in Fox Hill, Nassau, a former slave village.
+According to local folklore, the residents of Fox Hill learned of emancipation about a week after the rest of New Providence, giving rise to the community's distinctive Fox Hill Day celebrations.

-Celebrations for the day are traditionally concentrated in Fox Hill, Nassau, a former slave village whose inhabitants, according to folklore, heard about their freedom a week after everyone else on the island.
+Celebrations for the day are traditionally concentrated in, a former slave village whose inhabitants, according to folklore, heard about their freedom a week after everyone else on the island.

 The day was also a day on which friendly societies marched to Government House and presented a list of grievances for the previous year.
 In 1938, seven to 800 people marched and demonstrated on 1 August for labour reforms a secret ballot at elections.
 Today, the Labour Day public holiday would more likely be chosen to express similar sentiments.

 On the island as Eleuthera, the celebration known as the Bay Fest, close to Emancipation Day and lasting several days, is held in the settlement of Hatchet Bay on the island of Eleuthera, and "Back to the Bay" is held in the settlement of Tarpum Bay, also on Eleuthera.